sakesayso/sakescript/README.md

 The `manifest.json` file in each SakeScript archive contains these fields:

 - id: Unique script identifier for the content (e.g., UUID).
-- type: Type of content (e.g., "story", "article").
+- type: Type of content, "story", "article" or "deck".
 - version: Format version (e.g., "1.0").
 - title: A map of language codes to titles (e.g., "en": "The Mountain Trail").
 - created: Creation date, RFC3339 format (2020-12-29T12:00:00Z).